jabbourdan/ClientServerSendingFiles/README.md

 # Describtion of the Project:

-In this project we will implement a server software for backing up and retrieving files and a client software that will work against it.
+In this project, we will implement a server software for backing up and retrieving files and a client software that will work against it.

-The server will be written in C++ and the client in python.
+The server will be written in C++ and the client in Python.

 # server:

 The server will allow any client to send files to it for backup and retrieve these files at a later time.
 Server characteristics:

-A. The server will support a stateless protocol
-, that is, will not save information between request 1 (Each request stands on its own).
+A. The server will support a stateless protocol, that is, will not save information between requests 1 (Each request stands on its own).

 B. The server will support multiple users through threads.